MicrosoftDocs/power-pages-docs/power-pages-docs/security/site-visibility.md

 ---
 title: Site visibility in Power Pages
-description: Learn how to use site visibility to secure your Power Pages site and switch site visibility between private and public options. ms.date: 05/23/2023
+description: Learn how to use the site visibility setting to control who has access to sites you create with Microsoft Power Pages. ms.date: 07/20/2023 ms.topic: how-to
 author: nageshbhat-msft
 ms.author: nabha
 ms.reviewer: kkendrick